Neal-Y/practice-reservation-system/rfcs/Diary.md

 ### Title: build the functions about reservation(1)

 learned how to build the trait about what function I need to implement. some basic function like reserve/delete/update etc. to be continued...

 ## 08/02

 ### Title: build the functions about reservation(2)

-While planning the necessary functions for ReservationManager, I encountered various issues such as a lack of time scope and time conversion (from timestamp to chrono::Utc), but I'm persisting and making progress. by the way, today's BIGGEST part is HOW can I deal with the database "status"(postgres) type can not convert to ReservationStatus.
+While planning the necessary functions for ReservationManager, I encountered various issues such as a lack of time scope and time conversion (from timestamp to chrono::Utc), but I'm persisting and making progress. by the way, today's **BIGGEST** part is HOW can I deal with the database "status"(postgres) type can not convert to ReservationStatus.**(finished)**

+## 08/03

+### Title: build the functions about reservation(3)

+Today I add new notes to documenting some error when I make this project also changed some README.md, and next time I will be implementing the remaining functions.